 As a result, your microbiome can’t function like it's supposed to, which may impair your cognitive functions and wellbeing.
 It starts a hard-to-break cycle: people don’t give their microbiome the nutrients it needs, and their mental and emotional health may be impaired.
 When you feel down in the dumps, you may gravitate towards comforting, high-sugar, high-fat, high-calorie foods, which sends you back on the same track of starving your microbiome of the nutrients it needs to function properly.

 So how is it that you can feel full but your microbiome is still hungry?
 Most likely, it’s because you’re eating the Standard American Diet (SAD).
 This is a diet that is high in sugar, processed foods, saturated fat, and sodium while also low in unrefined, fiber-rich foods like whole grains, vegetables, and fruit—the exact foods that contain many nutrients the microbes in your microbiome love to eat.

 Here is a brief history of how the nutrient-poor SAD has become the most prevalent diet pattern for the majority of Americans and ultimately how it affects your health:

-A diet with these new food products is a massive deviation from what we have eaten throughout our evolutionary history1.
-Our current Standard American Diet is low in fiber, nutritional diversity, fruits and vegetables, and high in saturated fats and refined sugar.
-This Standard American Diet coupled with sedentary lifestyles results in changes of the microbiomes, which researchers believe, may contribute to higher frequencies of chronic inflammatory disorders, like cardiovascular disease, obesity, depression, allergies, diabetes, and autoimmune disorders7.
+A diet with these new food products is a massive deviation from what we have eaten throughout our evolutionary history.
+1 Our current Standard American Diet is low in fiber, nutritional diversity, fruits and vegetables, and high in saturated fats and refined sugar.
+This Standard American Diet coupled with sedentary lifestyles results in changes of the microbiomes.
+Researchers believe that this may contribute to higher frequencies of chronic inflammatory disorders, like cardiovascular disease, obesity, depression, allergies, diabetes, and autoimmune disorders.
+7

 How do you maintain digestive health?